microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 - name the receiver in `name` field;
 - list the actions to use in `actions` and fill corresponding parameters for the actions:
   - `email-admin`:
-    - template: Optional, can be choose from ['general-template', 'kill-low-efficiency-job-alert'], by default 'general-template'.
+    - template: Optional, can be choose from ['general-template', 'cluster-usage', 'kill-low-efficiency-job-alert', 'job-status-change'], by default 'general-template'.
   - `email-user`:
-    - template: Optional, can be choose from ['general-template', 'kill-low-efficiency-job-alert'], by default 'general-template'.
+    - template: Optional, can be choose from ['general-template', 'kill-low-efficiency-job-alert', 'job-status-change'], by default 'general-template'.
   - `cordon-nodes`: No parameters required
   - `stop-jobs`: No parameters required
   - `tag-jobs`: